MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration option is currently in preview and is subject to change.
 It also requires the preview versions of the Azure Information Protection client, the Azure Information Protection scanner, or the Azure Information Protection viewer.

-If you used Secure Islands to protect documents, you might have text and picture files, and generically protected files (.pfile file name extension) as a result of this protection.
+If you used Secure Islands to protect documents, you might have protected text and picture files, and generically protected files as a result of this protection.
+For example, files that have a file name extension of .ptxt, .pjpeg, or .pfile.
 When you edit the registry as follows, Azure Information Protection can decrypt these files:

 Add the following DWORD value of **EnableIQPFormats** to the following registry path, and set the value data to **1**: